jpgmv1998/reproducible_paper_template/README.md

     * one `data/raw2clean/datasetName_dataSource` folder for each dataset.
 Each folder has three folders:

-        * `documentation` - containing always the `_metadata` file with information about the download and the dataset, additionally can contain other relevant documents.
+        * `documentation` - containing always the `_metadata` text file that describes the data, provides access instructions, and an example of citation following the AEA guideline.
+It also contains `"codebook_datasetName.txt"` text file with summary statistics and variables description.
+Additionally can contain other relevant documents.

         * `input` - containing the raw data stored in the original format you should never change it, only unzip and extract the files from the downloaded folder when necessary.